Hambletonian (horse)

-Hambletonian, was one of the best Thoroughbred racehorses of the late 18th century, having won all of his race starts, except one, and was later a good sire.
+Hambletonian was one of the best Thoroughbred racehorses of the late 18th century, winner of all but one of the races he started in, and later siring several winners.
 His victories included two Doncaster Cups in the late 1790s and the St. Leger Stakes at Doncaster in 1795.

 Background

 Hambletonian was a bay colt that was bred by John Hutchinson and foaled in 1792.
-Hambletonian was by the useful sire, King Fergus and was a grandson of the two undefeated horses, Eclipse and Highflyer, who was the sire of his dam Grey Highflyer.
+Hambletonian was sired by King Fergus and was a grandson of two undefeated horses, Eclipse and Highflyer, the latter also being the sire of Hambletonian's dam Grey Highflyer.